-Alexandra’s Africa is an independent Safari & Retreat Tour Operator with offices in the New Forest in Hampshire, UK and in Pretoria & Outeniquastrand in South Africa.
-We offer a range of small-group hosted Safaris and Retreats we like to think of these as ‘learning journeys’.
-Please do get in touch and contact us if you would like to know more about the blogs we write, or about the Safaris and Retreats we offer.
+Alexandra’s Africa is an independent Safari Tour Operator with offices in the New Forest in Hampshire, UK and in Pretoria & Outeniquastrand in South Africa.
+We offer a range of small-group Hosted Safaris, Tailored Safaris and Conservation Experiences that we like to think of these as ‘learning journeys’.
+Please do get in touch and contact us if you would like to know more about the blogs we write, or about the Safaris we offer.
 There is always something new in the melting pot of creativity.
 We love to talk about it all…

 Please contact us through the website 👉 ALEXANDRA’S AFRICA CONTACT

 All photographs in this blog (above) – unless stated in the caption are sourced from Alexandra’s Africa.